 - Kyle Rayner (a comic book artist) is notable as one of the most powerful and dangerous Green Lanterns because of his overactive imagination.
 He's been known to spawn entire armies of constructs (many of them Shout Outs to various other comic books, manga, and anime).

-- The Lights Out storyline reveals that there these powers do have a serious limitation: the source of their powers, the Emotion Spectrum, is finite.
+- The Lights Out storyline reveals that there these powers do have a serious limitation: the source of their powers, the Emotional Electromagnetic Spectrum, is finite.
+Turns out the previous universe went dark since the "Lightsmiths" used them extensively and the sole survivor clearly doesn't want that to happen.

 - With Marvel, there's the Quantum Bands, belonging to Quasar.
 They do pretty much the same as the Green Lantern rings, only they're not technology, or run by willpower, and they come with the slight design flaw that kills anyone incapable of wielding them.
 And yet an Omnicidal Maniac like Annihilus was able to hang on to them for several months in-universe.